In this article:

 What are Hatchlings Egg Machines?
 Why make them?

-From time to time, the creative tinkerers at Hatchlings invent something new to add more fun and convenience to the game (for example, the Hefley Dustbunny).
+From time to time, the creative tinkerers at Hatchlings invent something new to add more fun and convenience to the game (for example, the Hefley DustBunny).
 The first two we classified as Egg Machines are the Key Meggatizer and the Vac-Stack 3000.
-We've also manufactured the Camp-O-Matic, Mix-O-Matic, Bakencook XL, and more -- the list keeps growing!
+We've also manufactured the Recyclomizer, Camp-O-Matic, Eggadore 64, Bakencook XL, and more -- the list keeps growing!

-In general, the idea is to find parts, make a machine, then use huntable "ingredients" to make something to help you in the game (decorations, eggs, event currency, etc.).
+In general, the idea is to get machine parts parts, make a machine, and then use "ingredients" to make something to help you in the game (keys, eggs, event currency, etc.).

 This is a general guide to Hatchlings machines.
 The Meggatizer and Vac-Stack 3000 perform frequently-requested functions, and event-specific machines are addressed in event guides.